 PUBG skins might be mostly cosmetic, but they bring a whole different atmosphere to your game.
 Whether you want to look your best, blend in on the map, flaunt your wealth, or simply just play PUBG for the first-person shooter game it is, I hope you learned something new in this article.

 From expressing who you are, your sense of fashion, or even your tenacity, there is a skin out there for you.
-If you are specifically trying to add the BATTLESTAT Industrial Security AKM to your roster for the tracking, you might also want to check out 5 reasons why you should use a tracker, or perhaps check out G-Loot if you are ready to start tracking your progress and level up your gaming experience today!
+If you are specifically trying to add the BATTLESTAT Industrial Security AKM to your roster for the tracking, you might also want to check out 5 reasons why you should use a tracker.

 Read this next